Hack The Box - Archetype

 Disable

-to make sure it remains disabled
+sp_configureto make sure it remains disabled

 - Use